LabOnoM/LabOnoM.github.io/_posts/2025-06-08-zebrafish-history.md

 And just like that, the zebrafish got its lucky break.
 India—being the freshwater fish paradise that it is—quickly became a hotspot for this ornamental fish gold rush.
 And the zebrafish?
 Cheap, easy to care for, low maintenance—basically the ideal roommate.
 Before long, it was showing up in aquariums across the globe.
 By the early 20th century, the zebrafish had become a regular in the Western ornamental fish scene—an NPC in every pet store’s background tank.
 But here’s where things got interesting.

-## 3. The Transparent Star of Developmental Biology

 You see, the phrase “Century of Life Sciences” wasn’t coined today (21st century)—it was originally meant to describe the 20th century itself.
 Microscopes were getting sharper.
 Staining techniques were improving.
 Fields like cytology, embryology, genetics, and physiology were booming.
 Papers were pouring out like viral TikToks.
 And biomedical grad students?
 Let’s just say getting a PhD back then was way easier than it is today.
 As science marched into the 20th century, researchers began circling back to one of life’s biggest unsolved mysteries: How does a single fertilized egg—a lone cell—somehow transform into a living, breathing organism, complete with muscles, nerves, eyeballs, and the occasional existential crisis?

 Of course, cracking that code isn’t easy.
 Why?
 Because embryos love to stay hidden—either deep inside a body, or wrapped in layers of opaque egg jelly.
 You just... can’t see what’s going on.
 Enter 1934.
 At Wayne State University, a researcher named Charles W. Creaser was—well, possibly procrastinating on something—when he stumbled upon a curious little fish.
 He took a closer look and had a bit of a eureka moment: “Hey, this fish?
 It's transparent.
 The embryos?
 Develop externally.
 The eggs?
 Not picky about water.
 Stick it under a microscope and boom—you’ve got yourself a live broadcast of embryonic development.”
 Nature’s own reality show.
 No subscription required.

+## 3. The Transparent Star of Developmental Biology

 Creaser’s endorsement lit a spark in the developmental biology world.
 Just four years later, in 1938, L.L.
 Longley at Brown University published a detailed account of early zebrafish embryonic development.
 Suddenly, zebrafish were catching more and more scientific eyeballs.

 “Wait, aren’t these the little guys that thrive in gross water and don’t mind a chemical bath?”
 Exactly.
 And so began a new wave of experiments.
 Toxicologists jumped on board.
 Researchers like Hisao Yugao and K.D.
 Kidmore (a.k.a. the East-and-West duo of developmental toxicology—think Wong Kar-Wai meets Breaking Bad) started using zebrafish to test chemical exposure and pollution resistance.
 But all of that?
 It was just the prelude.
 Because then... the zebrafish met that man.
 George Streisinger.
 University of Oregon.
 If Thomas Hunt Morgan made fruit flies famous, then Streisinger gave zebrafish their Hollywood moment.
-And to be fair, the fish still owe him big time.

 Let’s get one thing straight—George Streisinger wasn’t just some curious academic with a fish tank.
 He was a top-tier geneticist.
 James Watson—you know, the double-helix guy—once called him one of the most accomplished genetic minds in the United States.
 Later, he became a member of the U.S. National Academy of Sciences.
 We’re talking about the kind of legend where, if he casually drops a theory over dinner, you will stand up and take notes.